Becksteinlab/AdKGromacsTutorial/docs/emin.rst

 Perform energy minimization
 ===========================

-The energy minimization is performed with `gmx mdrun`_ but by using the appropriate ``integrator`` option in the `Run control options in the MDP file`_ it has been instructed to do a energy minimization::
+The energy minimization is performed with :ref:`gmx mdrun` but by using the appropriate ``integrator`` option in the `Run control options in the MDP file`_ it has been instructed to do a energy minimization::